p3et/dmgm/README.md

 ## Operators

-DMGM support operators with different domains and codomains.
-Currenty, the only implemented combination is `CollectionToCollectionOperator`.
+DMGM support operators with different domains and co-domains.
+Currently, the only implemented combination is `CollectionToCollectionOperator`.
 The interface describes an operation that derives an output graph collection from an input graph collection.
-For example, frequent subgraph mininig extracts a collection of frequent patterns (graphs) from an data graph collection.
-The follwing operators are already implemented:
+For example, frequent subgraph mining extracts a collection of frequent patterns (graphs) from an data graph collection.
+The following operators are already implemented:

 ### Graph Pattern Mining